angelstreet/virtualpytest/backend_host/README.md

 python src/app.py
 ```

-**Note**: Both `shared` and `backend_core` are included via PYTHONPATH in Docker deployments.
+**Note**: Both `shared` and `backend_host` are included via PYTHONPATH in Docker deployments.
 For local development, ensure the project structure is maintained.

 ## 🌐 **API Endpoints**